Semi-trailer: Fifth-wheel coupling

-No coupling plate is used on the tractor; a turntable is permanently fixed to the underside of the trailer.
-This locks to the chassis of the tractor.
-When the tractor reverses under the trailer, its legs rise, and the brake and electrical connections are made automatically.
-Almost the entire coupling and uncoupling procedure is operated by the driver from inside the cab, except that he or she has to descend to release (or apply) the trailer parking brake.

 Types

 Different types of semi-trailers are designed to haul different cargoes.

 Common widths are 8 ft, and 2.6 m.
 Generally speaking, most North American type trailers use two axles with dual-tire hubs totaling 8 wheels, while most European type trailers use three axles with single-tire hubs totaling 6 wheels, with one of the axles being able to be lifted for lighter loads and saving on tire, brake, and axle wear.
 Nearly all sufficiently tall modern trailers are equipped with a rear underride guard to prevent cars from passing beyond the rear edge of the trailer, and most also have side underride guards for the same reason.
 There are also other smaller differences with regards to kingpin depth, lighting, door locks, et cetera, though most purpose-built tractor trucks can carry most types of trailer regardless of which continent it was built on and the differences therein.